lukasvermeer/srm/README.md

 - SiteGainer/Symplify
 - Visual Website Optimizer (VWO)
 - Zoho PageSense

+Several experimentation platforms natively perform Sample Ratio Mismatch checks for their users.
+These platforms will not be supported by our Chrome Extension, because that would be redundant.
+An incomplete overview of these platforms can be found [here](https://www.lukasvermeer.nl/srm/docs/reference/platforms/).

 Known issues:
 - Convert: Auto-stopping variants triggers false SRM alert ([#29](https://github.com/lukasvermeer/srm/issues/29))